EricEchemane/Messenger-Group-Chat-Member-Messaging-Script/README.md

 ### Important Notes:
 - Look for the appropriate web driver base on your browser and its version.
 Here I used `Google Chrome Webdriver`
-- Make sure that your `webdriver` is located somewhere in your computer that is easy to found.
-The suggested location is in `C:\Program Files (x86)`
+- Make sure that your `webdriver` is located somewhere in your computer that is easy to find.
+Suggested location is inside `C:\Program Files(x86)\`
 - Python 3.9.0 must be installed and the said libraries
-- This scripts require your Facebook Credentials such as your `username` and `password`.
+- This script requires your Facebook Credentials such as your `username` and `password`.
 Be careful on this part.
 If you want more secure login, use `getpass` function from `getpass` library.

 ### Target Group Conversation
 Target Group Conversation is the `url` or `id` of the group chat conversation.
 It is where the script will look for the members.
 Example: `https://www.messenger.com/t/33000932210120365`.
 You can find this by opening the target group chat in your browser.